minio/docs/docs/aws-sdk-for-javascript-with-minio.md

 Replace ``endpoint``,``accessKeyId``, ``secretAccessKey``, ``Bucket`` and ``Object`` with your local setup in this ``example.js`` file.

-The example below shows putObject and getObject operations on Minio server using `aws-sdk `.
+The example below shows putObject and getObject operations on MinIO server using `aws-sdk `.

 ```javascript
 var AWS = require('aws-sdk');